 Some industry venders have tried to mitigate phishing risk by adopting a solution of static databases, in the hope that all phishing URLs can be recorded.
 It worked well until the cloud age come.
 The cost of setting up a virtual host is just like flipping a coin.
 Regardless the size and the frequency of update to the databases, the method can only cover a small portion of the mega map.
 And its value is often diminished by stale data.

-Deal with phishing in real time is a preferred direction.
+Dealing with phishing in real time is a preferred direction.
 Combined with static databases, this method can catch those ephemeral sites which have not been recorded in the databases.

 Even your administrators or service providers have tried their best and pray for the 100% catch rate, phishing mails are still lying in your mailbox.
 You don’t have a simple way to tell if it is a bad apple.